Information Hub simplifies the management, execution, and distribution of information

 Templatized

-The Flow Model can be standardized across multiple sites or production facilities.
+The Information Hub Model can be standardized across multiple sites or production facilities.
 The source of a Measure will differ across sites, but the name will be consistent.
 On Site A, the measure represents tag "FL001-123-FQ001.PV" (see why the managers don't care!) and on Site B, the measure represents a manually input value.
 But both measures are named "Line 1 Filler Volume", and that is what everyone will know it as, everywhere they go.
-Flow Templates allow for this model standardization.
+Information Hub Templates allow for this model standardization.

 Structured but flexible

-The Flow Model is hierarchical and generic by design.
-We can build our model using ISA95, ISA88, PackML, custom asset, twin thing, entity meta-model, or any combination of these.
-(We're not sure twin thing is really a thing, but you get the idea).
-The Flow Model represents physical assets, performance indicators, and logical entities.
+The Model is hierarchical and generic by design.
+We can build our model using ISA95, ISA88, PackML, custom asset, entity meta-model, or any combination of these.
+The Model represents physical assets, performance indicators, and logical entities.
 You can structure this model by area, department, or both.
 The point is - it is flexible.
-And, despite its hierarchical nature, the Flow Model allows for object "linking" across the structure.
+And, despite its hierarchical nature, the Model allows for object "linking" across the structure.

 Unified but secure

-In many ways, the Flow Model is the "uber" Unified Namespace, consolidating multiple underlying namespaces, whether they are Historian namespaces, SQL namespaces or even MQTT namespaces - Flow brings them all together into one persisted model.
+In many ways, the Information Hub Model is the "uber" Unified Namespace, consolidating multiple underlying namespaces, whether they are Historian namespaces, SQL namespaces or even MQTT namespaces - Flow's Information Hub brings them all together into one persisted model.
 Together with a configurable security construct, this Unified Information Model presents the foundation for building value-added IT apps.

 "The Information Model is the "uber" Unified Namespace, consolidating multiple underlying namespaces."